|

 1872

-Victor Fire Company receives charter from General Assembly.
-Incorporators are
+Victor Fire Company received charter from General Assembly.

 - James H. Jones, former servant of President Jefferson Davis